At a Glance

 Tailor Your CV: Make sure your CV highlights relevant experience in valuations and disposals.
 Include specific examples of past projects or roles that demonstrate your expertise in accordance with IFRS and CIPFA standards.

 Craft a Compelling Covering Letter: Your covering letter should clearly express your interest in the Chartered Surveyor position.
-Discuss how your skills align with the responsibilities outlined in the job description, particularly your ability to lead negotiations and prepare accurate reports.
+Discuss why you are a good fit for City Property Glasgow LLP, focusing on your negotiation skills and ability to manage complex transactions.

 How to prepare for a job interview at City Property (Glasgow) LLP